testinggospels/camouflage/docs/camouflage-ui.md

 # Camouflage UI

-Camouflage also provide a file explorer UI allowing you to work with your mocks.
+Camouflage also provides a file explorer UI allowing you to work with your mocks.
 UI is powered by [OpusCapita/filemanager](https://github.com/OpusCapita/filemanager){target=\_blank}, which provides abilities to perform following actions on the available mocks:

 - Upload mock files
 - Download mock files